 She earned a doctorate in interpersonal and organizational communication and consulting psychology from Indiana University in 1977.
 DeWine received a master’s degree in rhetoric from Miami University (Ohio) in 1967 and a bachelor’s degree in English and education from Miami in 1966.

 She is married to Mike DeWine, a retired medical educator.
 She and her husband are the parents of two children.
-Son, James, resides in Seattle, Wash., and pursues a career in computer software with Apple computers.
+Son, James, resides in Bellingham, Wash., and pursues a career in computer software with a brokerage firm.
 Daughter Leigh Anne lives in Washington, D.C., and is the legislative management officer, Bureau of Legislative Affairs at the U.S. Department of State.
 She is married to David Roth, senior advisor at the U.S. Department of International Trade Agreements.